 Also, the type of employer one is trying to get a job from can make a difference.
 The owner of the small grocery store, who does all of the hiring and everything else related to it, may just want to see what a prospective employee is bringing to the table and is not interested in looking for keywords or SEO and may not care what kind of paper the resume is on, just that he or she can read and understand the resume itself.

-Go to the services page of this website for your resume now!
+Go to the Services page or Resumes Available Here! page of this website for your resume now!
 And if you know someone who needs a resume, send them here now!

 Thanks for reading! 🙂